guesswho1234/Rex/README.md

 > [!NOTE]
 Heroku shuts down your application if you exceed the memory allocated to your dyno type.
 If you are using the "Eco" dyno type, the application also shuts down when there is no traffic for 30 minutes.

-> [!NOTE]
-While most features of Rex can be used with the low tier dyno types Heroku offers, evaluating exams cannot.
-Therefore, make sure to switch to high performance dyno types if you wish to evaluate exams with Rex hosted on Heroku.

 ## Use